35 Restaurant Marketing Ideas: How to Market a Restaurant

 It can be very pricey and there are different laws surrounding where you can park your truck in different geographical areas.
 If you go down this route, make sure you’re up to date with local laws and permits.

 A food truck enables you to dish out your food to customers you might never normally come in contact with.

 33. Set Up Google Alerts

-Google Alerts are useful as they notify you when your business name (or other designated keyword term) appears in a new piece of content on the internet.
+Google Alerts are alerts Google email you when a specific term is used on the internet.
+They are very useful as they can notify you when your restaurant name (or other designated keyword term) appears in a new piece of content on the internet.
 This makes it easy to keep tabs on who is talking about you and your news.